 Stay in the Marshall House during your visit to haunted Savannah to decide for yourself if the ghost stories are true.

 Fun Fact: Remember how the owner of the Mercer-Williams House, Jim Williams, was an antique collector?
 The oil painting of Mary Marshall in the hotel lobby is an antique from Jim William’s estate!

 The Olde Pink House is an iconic southern dining establishment in Savannah.
 However, like most iconic Savannah locations, there have been multiple ghost sightings at The Olde Pink House.

 James Habersham Jr. built The Olde Pink House in the late 1700s.
 He used the home as a meeting place to discuss independence for the thirteen colonies.
 The Olde Pink House was one of the few buildings to survive the fire of 1796 that burned hundreds of Savannah homes.
-A woman purchased The Olde Pink House in the early 1900s to turn into a tea room, and eventually renovated the home to become one of Savannah’s most famous restaurants.
+A woman purchased The Olde Pink House in the early 1900s to turn it into a tea room, and eventually renovated the home to become one of Savannah’s most famous restaurants.